The Minimum Regularized Covariance Determinant estimator: From MCD to MRCD

 \subsection{The MRCD estimator}

 We will generalize the MCD estimator to high dimensions.
-As is common in the literature, we first standardize the $p$ variables.
-For this we compute the median of each variable and stack them in a location vector $\mathbf{\nu}_{\Xb}$.
+As is common in the literature, we first standardize the $p$ variables { to ensure that the final MRCD scatter estimator is location invariant and scale equivariant.
+This means that for any diagonal $p\times p$ matrix $\mathbf{A}$ and any $p\times 1$ vector $\mathbf{b}$ the MRCD scatter estimate $S(\mathbf{A} \mathbf{X} + \mathbf{b})$ equals $\mathbf{A}\mathbf{S}(\mathbf{X})\mathbf{A}'$\;.
+The standardization needs to use a robust univariate location and scale estimate.
+To achieve this,} we compute the median of each variable and stack them in a location vector $\mathbf{\nu}_{\Xb}$.
 We also estimate the scale of each variable by the Qn estimator of \citet{rousseeuw1993alternatives}, and put these scales in a diagonal matrix $\mathbf{D}_{\Xb}$.
 The standardized observations are then

 This disentangles the location-scale and correlation problems, as in \citet{boudt2012jump}.